JAMUN: Bridging Smoothed Molecular Dynamics and Score-Based Learning for Conformational Ensembles: Introduction

 In short, the score function $\score(y)$ is learned by adding noise to clean data $x$, and a denoising neural network is trained to recover the clean samples $x$ from $y$.
 This denoiser defines the score function of the noisy manifold $\mathcal{Y}$ which we sample using Langevin dynamics (walk step) and allows us to periodically project back to the original data distribution (jump step).
 Crucially, the walk and jump steps are \emph{decoupled} from each other.

 Rather than starting over from an uninformative prior for each sample as is commonly done in diffusion \citep{ddpm,ddim} and flow-matching \citep{flow-matching,klein2024equivariant}, JAMUN is able to simply denoise samples from the slightly noised distribution, enabling much greater sampling efficiency.
+We perform a comparison between full diffusion and walk-jump sampling in \autoref{sec:diffusion-comparison}.

 Note that JAMUN is a Boltzmann emulator, unlike a true Boltzmann generator which samples exactly from the Boltzmann distribution defined by $U$.

 We train JAMUN on a large dataset of MD simulations of small peptides.
 We demonstrate that this model can generalize to a holdout set of unseen peptides.
 In all of these cases, generation with JAMUN yields converged sampling of the conformational ensemble faster than MD with a standard force field, even outperforming several state-of-the-art baselines.
 These results suggest that this transferability is a consequence of retaining the physical priors inherent in MD data.
 Significantly, we find that JAMUN performs well even for peptides longer than the ones seen in the training set.